UCSDJonghun/CSE15L_Labreports-fa22/lab-report4-week-5.md

 ## The 'grep' command: Option -w

 * Display matching whole word.
-* useful : searching for whole word, so we can find only typing word will show out all the lines eventhought the word is normal.
+* Useful : searching for whole word, so we can find only typing word will show out all the lines eventhought the word is normal.

 Example "fbi"